 Bluetooth/ WiFi Connection

 Both the S8 and E8 can be connected via the Bluetooth “Smart Connect” accessory to your mobile phone.
 Additionally, the Jura E8 can be connected to your WiFi with a special “WiFi Connect” dongle.
-Whilst both of these accessories come at an added cost for either Jura espresso machine, we believe it’s 100% worth it to use the J.O.E app and customize your coffee.
+Whilst both of these accessories come at an annoying added cost for either Jura espresso machine, we believe it’s 100% worth it to use the J.O.E app and customize your coffee.

 The WiFi connectivity obviously has a better range than the Bluetooth one and is more stable.
 But, being realistic, you’re going to need to be near the machine to put your cup underneath the spout anyway.
 So telling it to make a cortado from your bed isn’t that practical.
 For us, the Bluetooth Smart Connect dongle is the best solution for this.

 If you’re thinking about either the Jura E8 or S8 for the office then this is a must.
 Every employee can have their own coffee saved on their phone and send it directly to the machine when they need a coffee.
-No fiddling with buttons on the machine is required, and no risk of upsetting Karen in accounts by messing with their preferences.
+No fiddling with buttons on the machine is required, and no risk of upsetting Kevin in accounts by messing with their preferences.

 Knowing exactly how good a cup of coffee you’re going to get is, arguably, the most important part of any coffee machine.